yinkaisheng/Python-UIAutomation-for-Windows/readme.md

 uiautomation is shared under the Apache Licence 2.0.
 This means that the code can be freely copied and distributed, and costs nothing to use.

 You can install uiautomation by "pip install uiautomation".
-After installation, automation.py will be in 'C:\PythonXX\Scripts\'
+After installation, a automation.py that calls uiautomation will be in 'C:\PythonXX\Scripts\'.
+You use this script to traverse UI controls.

 Run 'C:\PythonXX\Scripts\automation.py -h' for help.
 Run automate_notepad_py3.py to see a simple demo.